DFE-Digital/bat-design-history/app/posts/claim-general-mentor-training-funding/2022-06-26-general-mentor-training-grant-guidance-and-claim-form.md

 The aim of the grant is to help schools pay for cover so the mentor isn’t compelled to train out of school hours.

-To simplify the grant, schools are claiming for hours of backfill cover.
+To simplify the grant, schools are claiming for hours of classroom cover.
 Rather than specifying the costs that may have been incurred.

 #### Hours of classroom cover paid for by

-To prevent paying schools for something already paid for, the DfE wants to deduct any hours of backfill cover paid for by the ITT provider.
+To prevent paying schools for something already paid for, the DfE wants to deduct any hours of classroom cover paid for by the ITT provider.

 The form could ask for ‘hours of backfill not paid for by the provider’.
-My assumption is that it's easier to ask for the cover and the cover paid for by the provider separately.
+Our assumption is that it's easier to ask for the cover and the cover paid for by the provider separately instead of asking the user to make the calculation.

 #### Declaration that each mentor mentored at least one trainee each